manisai-chary/FUTURE_DS_02/README.md

-# FUTURE_DS_02 - Task 2
+# FUTURE_DS_02 - SOCIAL MEDIA CAMPAIGN PERFORMANCE TRACKER

 ## 📌 Task Overview
 This repository contains the work completed for **Task 2** of my internship.
-The task focused on **data analysis and visualization using Power BI** to derive meaningful insights from the provided dataset.
+The objective was to analyze **Facebook & Instagram ad campaign data** to evaluate **performance, engagement, CTR (Click-Through Rate), and ROI (Return on Investment)**.
+The insights were presented through an **interactive dashboard** for better decision-making.

 ---

 ## 🔹 Key Steps
 1. **Data Import & Cleaning**
-   - Imported the dataset from the provided files.
+   - Imported raw ad campaign data from the provided dataset.
-   - Cleaned missing and duplicate values for consistency.
+   - Cleaned inconsistencies, handled missing values, and standardized formats.
-   - Created calculated columns and measures using **DAX**.
+   - Prepared calculated fields for CTR, ROI, and engagement metrics.

 2. **Exploratory Analysis**
+   - Evaluated campaign reach, impressions, clicks, conversions, and spend.
+   - Segmented campaigns by **platform, audience type, and ad creatives**.
-   - Identified best-selling products and high-revenue categories.
+   - Identified high-performing vs underperforming campaigns.
-   - Analyzed sales trends across different time periods.
-   - Segmented data to highlight performance patterns.

 3. **Dashboard Creation**
-   - Built an **interactive Power BI dashboard** with:
+   - Built an **interactive dashboard** using Power BI (and optionally Google Looker Studio).
-     - Filters and slicers for easy navigation
-     - Visuals for **sales trends, category performance, and top products**
-   - Ensured the dashboard is clear, intuitive, and business-focused.
+   - Visualized:
+     - Engagement Rate (likes, shares, comments)
+     - CTR (click-through rate)
+     - ROI (return on investment)
+     - Cost per Click (CPC) and Cost per Conversion
+   - Designed a clean, business-focused storytelling dashboard.

 4. **Insights & Observations**
-   - Determined which categories drive the most revenue.
+   - Determined campaigns with the **best ROI** and engagement.
-   - Highlighted top-performing products.
+   - Highlighted areas where ad spend can be optimized.
-   - Provided insights that can help improve sales strategy.
+   - Suggested strategies for campaign improvement and better targeting.

 ---